dazza-codes/aws-lambda-layer-packing/README.md

 - `make docker-test-run` runs the docker test image
   - this runs a pytest suite on a pip installation that is like the layer
   - this is not a trivial test setup and test suite (it might be fragile)
-- `make docker-shell` drops into a bash shell in the test docker container
 - `make layer-package` builds one or more lambda layers
   - it reports on the location of the layer artifacts and their sizes
   - it does not publish anything to AWS S3 or Lambda